walker-di/vibe-coding/product-manager/README.md

 1. **Start the Game**: The game begins with your founder, an initial idea, and $50,000 capital
 2. **Hire Personnel**: Right-click on empty space and select "Hire Personnel" to open the hiring modal
 3. **Browse Personnel**: Filter by category (Developers, Designers, Managers, Specialists) and view detailed stats
+4. **Create Courses**: Click the Course shop item (🎓) to open the course selection modal
+5. **Enroll Personnel**: Drag personnel nodes onto course nodes to enroll them for training
-4. **Manage Finances**: Watch your capital decrease as you hire personnel and pay salaries each tick
+6. **Manage Finances**: Watch your capital decrease as you hire personnel, create courses, and pay salaries each tick
-5. **Fire Personnel**: Right-click on personnel nodes to fire them if needed
+7. **Fire Personnel**: Right-click on personnel nodes to fire them if needed

 ### Game Controls
 - **Left-click nodes**: View detailed information in the InfoPanel
 - **Right-click**: Open context menu for actions (hire, fire, create tasks)
 - **Drag nodes**: Reposition elements on the graph
+- **Drag personnel to courses**: Enroll personnel in training courses with visual grouping
+- **Shop items**: Click shop buttons to create courses or other items
 - **Game Controls**: Use bottom-left buttons to pause/resume and adjust game speed
 - **Graph Controls**: Fit graph, re-layout, or center view using bottom-right buttons

 ### Financial Management
 - **Starting Capital**: $50,000
 - **Hiring Costs**: 5x the personnel's salary (one-time cost)
+- **Course Costs**: Range from $2,000 to $3,800 depending on course complexity
 - **Ongoing Expenses**: Personnel salaries deducted each game tick
 - **Revenue**: Currently $0 (market system coming in future sprints)